thiagobien/ACL/workshop/03_Monolith_to_Microservices/5_Domain_Model_of_Microservice/README.md

     exit
     ```

-1. Now the database is prepared to be able to store orders.
+1. Now the database is prepared to store orders.